How can I tell how old my boat is?

 What is a hull plaque and where can I find it?

 Each boat built by Cape Cod Shipbuilding since approximately the 1920’s has been issued a Hull number.
 This is our way as the builder of identifying the particular boat as well as the manufacturer.
 The hull plaque does not identify the type of boat.
 Since approximately the 1940’s we have followed the same method for assigning hull numbers; each model starts at 1 each year (1st Bull’s Eye built, 2nd Bull’s Eye built, etc.) and the last two digits are the year the boat was built (In the year 2000, we started using four digits for the year).
 For example the 18th Bull’s Eye built in 1961 would have a hull number of 18-61, and the 5th Shields built in 1986 would be hull number 5-86.
-We are not sure how the hull numbers for earlier boats were assigned.
+Hull numbers on wooden boats built were stamped on the stem, but not consistently.
 Most hull plaques are a small 1”x2” bronze plaque saying Cape Cod Shipbuilding Corp or Co.
 Wareham, MA and the hull number is stamped into it.
 The H-12 ½ hull plaque changed to a 2”x3” oval shaped bronze plaque around 2003.
 They are typically installed on an aft bulkhead under the tiller, on the inside of the transom, at the base of the mast, or where the coamings come together towards the bow of the boat.
 As these plaques are sometimes removed for winter work or refurbishing, they can be lost over time.
 This is the best way to identify a boat and its age so be careful to keep yours if you have one.
-If you are having trouble reading the hull number, put a piece of paper over the plaque and rub it with a pencil to better reveal the number.
+If you are having trouble reading the hull number, get the stamped portion of the hull plaque wet.
 View hull plaque photos.

 What is a Coast Guard Hull Identification Number and where can I find it?